Phase III offensive: Battle of Tây Ninh

 On the evening of 17 August a night ambush patrol from Company D, 2nd Battalion, 27th Infantry Regiment, operating between Nui Ba Den and Highway 13 3 km east of Tây Ninh, observed a VC unit marching toward the capital.
 They called in artillery fire and engaged the VC with small arms and the VC retreated to the north and east.

-At midnight on 18 August a battalion from the 273rd Regiment, 9th Division, attacked Firebase Buell II (11.373°N 106.127°E) which was defended by 2 platoons from Company D, 3rd Battalion, 22nd Infantry Regiment, two platoons from Company C, 4th Battalion, 23rd Infantry Regiment and 5 M48 tanks from Company A, 2nd Battalion, 34th Armor Regiment.
+At midnight on 18 August a battalion from the 273rd Regiment, 9th Division, attacked Firebase Buell II (11.373°N 106.127°E) which was defended by 2 platoons from Company D, 3rd Battalion, 22nd Infantry Regiment, two platoons from Company C, 4th Battalion, 23rd Infantry Regiment and five M48 tanks from Company A, 2nd Battalion, 34th Armor Regiment.
 The PAVN hit the tanks with B40 Rocket-propelled grenades to no effect and were unable to penetrate the base perimeter.
-At dawn the PAVN withdrew leaving 104 dead and 8 wounded.
+At dawn the PAVN withdrew leaving 104 dead and eight wounded.

-At the same time 9th Division sappers climbed Nui Ba Den to attack the U.S. communications station on its summit.
+At the same time 9th Division sappers climbed Nui Ba Den to attack the US communications station on its summit.
 The sappers penetrated the perimeter destroying several buildings and the electric generators that provided power to the base.
 At dawn the PAVN withdrew leaving 15 dead.
-U.S. losses were 8 dead and 23 wounded.
+US losses were eight dead and 23 wounded.
 New generators were flown in and the base became operational later that day.

 Also during the early morning of 18 August the D14 Local Force Battalion and a company from the 275th Regiment attacked southeast Tây Ninh but were held back from the center by Regional and Popular forces and police.
 At dawn Companies A and B, 4/23rd Infantry moved from Firebase Rawlins III (11.292°N 106.187°E) to southeast Tây Ninh, and the ARVN Task Force 2-34 was deployed to the southwest.
 Once these blocking forces were in position the Regional and Popular Forces within the city began pushing the PAVN back to the south and by nightfall the D14 Battalion had withdrawn southeast away from the city.

 At 09:30 on 18 August, 8 km southeast of Tây Ninh the 275th Regiment ambushed Troop A, 3rd Squadron, 4th Cavalry Regiment on Route 239 in the Cau Khoi Plantation.
 Company A, 1st Battalion, 5th Infantry Regiment, was dispatched south down Route 26 and attacked the VC flank, killing 34.
-U.S. casualties totaled four dead and 17 wounded.
+US casualties totaled four dead and 17 wounded.

 At midday on 18 August Company B 1/5th Infantry engaged a two battalion strong PAVN unit in the Bến Củi Rubber Plantation northeast of Tây Ninh.
 Company C 1/5th Infantry and its reconnaissance platoon were sent to reinforce Company B and with artillery and air support by 16:00 they had scattered the enemy force who left behind 92 dead, a field radio and three .50-caliber machine guns.
 Captured documents showed that the force comprised a battalion from the 33rd Regiment and the D24 Anti-Aircraft Battalion.